Jostoph/res_calculator/README.md

 This project is about an application running on a server (calculator) that accepts a set of requests from a client application.<br/>
 It is designed and tested on a linux machine.<br/><br/>
-**Current build only works with both client/server on the same machine.**

 ### Installation and run instructions